+Home | Museum | Wanted | Specs | Previous | Next |

 program, a [RE-START] key that seems to be the master reset for

-the machine, and a key with a brick-red colored square on it which
+the calculator, as well as a key with a brick-red colored square on it which

 is a second function key for the soft-keys, allowing each soft-key to perform

-serves as a ready indicator.
-When the machine is busy performing calculations,
+serves as a ready indicator for the calculator.
+When the machine is busy performing

-this indicator goes out, and re-lights when the operation is complete.
+calculations, this indicator goes out, and re-lights when the operation is complete, indicating

-Some of the payroll calculating functions can churn for 3 to 4 seconds.
+Some of the payroll calculating functions can take three to four seconds to complete, making the

 The Payroll Application ROM Cartridge

-The 2880 runs off 110V AC power only, and uses a conventional
+The 2880 is powered by 110V AC power only, and uses a conventional

 transformer-based, IC and transistor-regulated linear power

-supply to generate the working voltages needed to operate the machine.
+supply to generate the working voltages needed to operate the machine's logic, display, and printer.

-Overflow and math errors (divide by zero) result in the display clearing
+Overflow and math errors (divide by zero, for example) result in the display clearing

 to zero, and the printer spitting out a line of decimal points (even when

-in a barely perceptible flicker when doing regular math operations.
+in a barely perceptible flicker when doing the basic math operations.
 The

 payroll application can leave the display blanked for significant periods

-of time while calculations are being performed.
+of time while complex calculations are being performed.
 The ready indicator

 is the only way the user can tell that the machine hasn't "gone off

-into the weeds".
+the rails".
 The keyboard is buffered, so that when the printer

-is running, the operator can be up to 8 keystrokes ahead of the
+is running, the operator can be indexing keys up to eight keystrokes ahead of the

 printer, and no keystrokes will be lost.
 If the operator gets too far ahead of